There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 Realtor Success Tips Tech Tips

 AI is already a well-utilized tool in real estate digital technology.
 In the last decade, artificial intelligence has been gradually introduced into each step of the property buying process.
-Now, it’s so ubiquitous that we often forget when we are relying on and engaging with AI in our businesses.
+Nowadays, it’s so ubiquitous that we often forget when we are relying on and engaging with AI in our businesses.

 The core of artificial intelligence is about boosting efficiency through automating tasks and quickly making decisions about massive amounts of data.
 The World Economic Forum has predicted that by 2025 AI will take over roughly 85 million jobs and create 97 million new ones.
 That’s no small feat.